jalva/Responsive-Grid-Generator/README.md

 # Responsive-Grid-Generator
-If you ever need to declare responsive layouts on the server-side (for example using a CMS) then this component will give you just that.
+If you ever need to declare responsive layouts on the server-side (for example using a CMS) then this component will give the ability to render responsive grid layouts.
+These responsive grids are capable of rendering any custom content, such as partial views.
+See the [following file](https://github.com/jalva/Responsive-Grid-Generator/blob/master/WebAppWithGridGenerator/Views/Home/Index.cshtml) for an example usage of this view component.

 Using the Responsive Grid Generator you can use a single ASP.Net Core View Component which will render any custom responsive grid layout.
-This responsive grid layout view component will accept (as its model) a list of child partial views that will serve as the content rendered inside the gird's responsive columns.
+This responsive grid layout view component will accept (as its model) a list of child partial views that will serve as the content rendered inside the gird's responsive columns, allowing you to render any content inside the grid columns.

 This component uses a simple declarative approach to define the responsive grid, using a query string (name-value pair) syntax.
 This looks like: **0=6,6&1=2,8,2** or **0=12** (see next paragraph for breakdown and explanation).
 The layout metadata describes the pattern in which to render your custom content (partial views) inside the responsive grid.